huangc28/go-darkpanda-backend/README.md

 make migrate_create {MIGRATION_NAME}
 ```

+## Generate models from SQL migration

+Every time you apply a migration, the data model in golang should be generated again.
 Run the following command to generate models in go code from migration contents:

 ```
 make gen_model